mr-bt/manager.README/README.md

 Nothing to hide, all to share.
 Feel free to discuss things with anybody in the company, from C-levels to everyone else.
 If there's something wrong, I appreciate hearing it from you first so we can fix it together.
 Failure to address issues first with me will bring us both a great deal of pain because I perceive it as toxic office politics.

-In situations where it seems prudent, over-communication can be beneficial, especially during exceptionally busy periods.
+Over-communication can be beneficial when it seems prudent, especially during hectic periods.
 If people start feeling overwhelmed by the volume of information, they should voice their concerns.

-Efficient communication involves choosing the right forums for information sharing.
+Efficient communication involves choosing the proper forums for information sharing.
 Strive for data-driven communication, as it leaves less room for misinterpretation and emotional bias.

 Leverage your business acumen to craft narratives that address and solve problems, making your communication more impactful.